Can a Gift Deed be Challenged in Court?

 Gifts are transfers of property given without expecting anything in return from the transferee or donee.
 The receiver could accept the gift if they are underage.
 Uncompensated transfers are ones in which the receiver receives nothing.
 If any of the conditions of the gift is not fulfilled, the Gift deed can be challenged in Court.

-Can a gift deed be challenged in Court?
+Can a Gift Deed be challenged in Court?

 The answer to the question that Can a gift deed be challenged in court is that the gift deed can be challenged in court by filing an action for declaration of invalidity.
 However, it will only be contested if you can prove that the deed was not done in accordance with the donor’s wishes or was executed under deception, fraud, etc.